Obovaria retusa: Recovery Plan

-The aim of the U.S. Fish and Wildlife Recovery Plan is to downlist the Ring Pink mussel from endangered to threatened.
+The aim of the U.S. Fish and Wildlife Recovery Plan is to downlist the ring pink mussel from endangered to threatened.
 Total recovery is not thought to be possible.
 The downlisting date cannot be estimated at this time.
 Mussels do not reproduce until about age 5.
 More than 10 years are needed to document reproduction and assess viability.
 Experts must study the impact of commercial fisheries.
 Some river beaches may need to be declared mussel sanctuaries.
 Recommendations for future actions acknowledge the limited success in finding individuals.
 Experts could perform surveys in the Tennessee and Cumberland rivers to find sites with suitable habitat.
-One suggestion was to determine the fish host(s) of the Ring Pink and propagate the species.
+One suggestion was to determine the fish host(s) of the ring pink and propagate the species.
 This way, propagated juveniles could be moved to areas with mussel assemblages.
-The Round Hickorynut, another mollusk that could be considered a potential proxy, is hosted by the sand darter.
-This may indicate that the Ring Pink’s host is Ammocrypta clara and/or Ammocrypta pellucida.
+The round hickorynut, another mollusk that could be considered a potential proxy, is hosted by the eastern sand darter (Ammocrypta pellucida).
+This may indicate that the ring pink's host is the western sand darter (Ammocrypta clara) and/or Ammocrypta pellucida.
 Another suggestion is to begin studies in cryopreservation.
 This could preserve gametes and glochidia, since it is challenging to induce natural reproduction.